K-Variable7/StegHider/README.md

 3.  **Secure It**:
     *   **Option A (Password)**: Enter a password.
     *   **Option B (RSA)**: Upload a recipient's `public_key.pem`.
+4.  **Enable Robustness** (Premium Feature):
+    *   Check "Enable Reed-Solomon Error Correction"
+    *   Set parity symbols (nsym) or enable auto-tuning
+    *   Specify expected corruption percentage
-4.  **Download**: Click "Hide & Download" to get your new image containing the secret.
+5.  **Download**: Click "Hide & Download" to get your new image containing the secret.

 ### Revealing Data (Extract)
 1.  **Upload Image**: Select the image containing the secret.
 2.  **Unlock It**:
     *   **Option A**: Enter the password used to encrypt it.
     *   **Option B**: Upload your `private_key.pem` if it was encrypted for you.
+3.  **Robustness Settings**: If RS was used during hiding, check the box and enter the nsym value.
-3.  **View**: The hidden text will appear, and hidden files will be available for download.
+4.  **View**: The hidden text will appear, and hidden files will be available for download.

 ### Generating Keys
 *   Click the "Need RSA Keys?" link in the footer to generate a secure Public/Private key pair `.zip` file.

-## ☁️ Deployment
+## 💰 Paid Tiers

+### Free Tier
+- Basic security level (compression only)
+- MetaWipe privacy features
+- Limited to 10MB files
+- Community support

+### Advanced Tier ($5/month)
+- Password encryption
+- File compression and auto-zipping
+- Unlimited file sizes
+- Priority email support
+- Gamification features

+### Premium Tier ($10/month)
+- RSA key encryption
+- Reed-Solomon error correction
+- Auto-tuning and corruption simulations
+- NFT metadata embedding
+- Commercial usage rights
+- Phone support

+## 🌐 Browser Extension (Coming Soon)

+Transform StegHider into a browser extension for seamless privacy protection:

+### Features
+- **Right-click Context Menu**: Hide/extract data from any image on web pages
+- **Quick MetaWipe**: Remove metadata from downloaded images instantly
+- **Popup Interface**: Easy access to all steganography tools
+- **Web Page Integration**: Detect and process images directly from websites
+- **Paid Feature Unlocks**: In-app purchases for premium robustness features

+### Technical Structure
+- **Manifest V3**: Modern Chrome/Firefox extension format
+- **Background Script**: Handle encryption/decryption operations
+- **Content Script**: Interact with web page images
+- **Popup UI**: Clean interface matching the web app design
+- **Storage API**: Secure local storage for keys and settings

 This project is configured for easy deployment on **Vercel**.